 Where will I live during Recruitment?

-Potential New Members who are living in UGA residence halls will be permitted to move in on Saturday, August 16, 2020.
+Potential New Members who are living in UGA residence halls will be permitted to move in on Friday, August 14th and Saturday, August 15, 2020.
 In order to reduce vehicular traffic and move-in lines, student arrival times will be staggered.
-Having an arrival time on Saturday, August 16 will allow you to attend all orientation activities for recruitment.
+Having an arrival time on Saturday, August 15 will allow you to attend all orientation activities for recruitment.
 In June, University Housing will email specific information about selecting an arrival time.
 Please visit the housing website for more information: https://housing.uga.edu/site/resources_movein_moveout.
 Please note that the Greek Life Office does not coordinate the housing schedule.

 What are recommendations and do I need them?